linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 $i =$  annual interest rate (in decimal form).

-The term in the brackets is the future value of an ordinary annuity of  $1 per year.
-Multiplying the future value of an ordinary annuity of$ 1 by the amount of the annuity produces the future value of an ordinary annuity.
+The term in the brackets is the future value of an ordinary annuity of  \$1 per year.
+Multiplying the future value of an ordinary annuity of\$ 1 by the amount of the annuity produces the future value of an ordinary annuity.

 Using the previous example in which \(10,000 is invested each year for the next 5 years, starting 1 year from now, we would have